 I was not sure that the ABC Monster would remain a staple in our homeschool.
 But Strawberry surprised me.
 Despite the ease of this creation and the simpleness of the activity itself, Strawberry still likes to pull him off the shelf to feed him once more.

 When Strawberry was a toddler, I found the repetition of letters in (take them out) and in again helped reinforce the alphabet for her, both uppercase and lowercase.
-She has no difficulty reading the letters now that she is a preschooler.
-I suspect soon we’ll need to try something new: names, perhaps, or some sight words?
+She has no difficulty reading the letters now that she is in kindergarten.
+I suspect soon we’ll need to try something new now: names, perhaps, or some sight words?

 What could be better than simple, quick, and educational?